 Chronic Exertional Compartment Syndrome (CECS)

-Authored by Stuart Down (Sport & Exercise Medicine Physician).
+Authored by Dr. Stuart Down (Sport & Exercise Medicine Physician).

 Exercise related lower leg pain is one of the more common presentations faced by practitioners in a sports medicine setting and can often present difficult diagnostic and management challenges.
 From adolescent populations through to the exercising elderly, there are numerous potential causes for exertional calf or shin pain and not infrequently – an overlap of two or more inputs exists.